Mastering the Race: Proven Pacing Strategies to Start Slow, Finish Fast

 Adaptive training: practice the start

-Use adaptive training: build a weekly workout that mirrors the race’s pacing pattern.
-A classic “easy‑out, fast‑back” session works well:
+Build a workout that matches the race’s pacing pattern.
+This “easy-out, fast-back” session is a solid choice:

 Real-time feedback without the hype

-1. Set your zones: Use a recent long run to calculate your easy, medium, and hard paces.
-Write them down.
+1. Set your zones.
+Grab a recent long run, figure out your easy, medium, and hard paces.
+Jot them down.

-3. Use a simple cue: Set a vibration or audio cue for the first 5‑minutes of a run to remind you to stay in the easy zone.
+3. Use a simple cue.
+Turn on a vibration or voice prompt for the first 5 minutes.
+It keeps you honest about the easy pace.

 Warm-up10 minEasy (2 min slower)Comfortable, focus on breathing